 Q: What are the main threats to U.S. national security?
 A: The main threats to U.S. national security include terrorism, cyberattacks, nuclear proliferation, and the rise of peer competitors such as China and Russia.

 Q: What is the role of the military in U.S. foreign policy?
-A: The military plays a crucial role in U.S. foreign policy, providing a means of deterring aggression, protecting U.S. interests, and responding to crises around the world.
+A: The military makes a real difference in U.S. foreign policy, providing a means of deterring aggression, protecting U.S. interests, and responding to crises around the world.

 Q: How does the U.S. balance its national security interests with its values?
 A: The U.S. attempts to balance its national security interests with its values by promoting democracy, human rights, and the rule of law, while also protecting its own security and prosperity.

 Q: What is the impact of war on the U.S. economy?
-A: War can have both positive and negative impacts on the U.S. economy, stimulating certain sectors such as defense manufacturing while also increasing debt and diverting resources from other areas.
+A: War can have both positive and negative impacts on the U.S. economy, stimulating certain sectors such as defense manufacturing while also increasing debt and diverting resources from other areas Still holds up..

 Q: How can individuals make a difference in preventing war?
 A: Individuals can make a difference in preventing war by staying informed, thinking critically, engaging in constructive dialogue, supporting diplomatic solutions, and promoting peace and understanding in their own communities.